System Resource Requirements

 storage-elements.

-For more information about HA node types, see HA for Software Event Brokers.
+For more information about HA node types, see High Availability for Software Event Brokers.

 The software event broker requires the following resources at a minimum: